aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/2024/_index.md

 ## Enhancements in Version 24.5.1

-- Add a merge‑queries method for loading data in data transformation.
+- Add a merge‑queries method for loading data during data transformation.
 - Optimize the chart data model.
 - Update the access‑token endpoint.